hiukim/mind-ar-js-doc/docs/examples/event-handling.md

 ## Wrapping up

-Cool, you have now basically learnt everything about MindAR.
+Cool, you have now basically learnt everything about MindAR image tracking.
 It should gives you enough tool to do some very cool applications!